Live Free or Die: Legal battle

-Similar uses
+Similar phrases

+The English romantic poet William Wordsworth composed the line, "We must be free or die, who speak the tongue that Shakespeare spoke."

 Many mottos and slogans around the world and throughout history have contrasted freedom and death.
 Some examples:

 The phrase "Vivre Libre ou Mourir" ("live free or die") was used in the French Revolution.
 It was the subtitle of the journal by Camille Desmoulins, titled Le Vieux Cordelier, written during the winter of 1793–1794.

 A medal struck at Matthew Boulton's Soho Mint, as tokens of exchange for the Paris firm of Monneron Freres, 1791–1792, has on its obverse the motto Vivre libres ou mourir ("Live free or die" in French).

 During the Siege of Barcelona (25 August 1713 – 11 September 1714) the Barcelona defenders and the Maulets used black flags with the motto "Live free or die", in Catalan "Viurem lliures o morirem".
-Now it is used as a symbol of Catalan independentism.
+It is now used as a symbol of Catalan independentism.

 The phrase "Antes morrer livres que em Paz sujeitos" (English: Rather die free than in peace be subjugated) is contained in a 1582 letter reply to King Philip II of Spain from the Portuguese governor of the Azores, Ciprião de Figueiredo.
-It has been adopted as the Azores motto and is present in the autonomous region's Coat-of-Arms.
+It has been adopted as the Azores motto and is present in the autonomous region's coat of arms.

-The Declaration of Arbroath of 1320, the document in which the Scottish nobility appealed to Pope John XXII to recognise Scotland's independence from England, contains the oft-cited line, "It is in truth not for glory, nor riches, nor honours that we are fighting, but for freedom – for that alone, which no honest man gives up but with life itself."
+The Declaration of Arbroath of 1320, the document in which the Scottish nobility appealed to Pope John XXII to recognise Scotland's independence from England, contains an oft-cited line, "It is in truth not for glory, nor riches, nor honours that we are fighting, but for freedom – for that alone, which no honest man gives up but with life itself."

 On January 1, 1804, Jean-Jacques Dessalines proclaimed Haiti, then a French slave colony, to be free and independent.
-Dessalines is said to have torn the white section from the French tricolor flag while shouting, "Vivre libre ou mourir!", which means "live free or die."
+He is said to have torn the white section from the French tricolor flag and to have shouted, "Vivre libre ou mourir!"
+That means "live free or die!"

-The first Convention of the Delegates of the Scottish Friends of the People in Edinburgh on 11–13 December 1792 used the phrase "live free or die" and referred to it as a "French oath".
+The first Convention of the Delegates of the Scottish Friends of the People in Edinburgh on 11–13 December 1792 used the phrase "live free or die" and referred to it as a "French oath."